Literacy: Medieval and early modern eras

-The rates and forms of literacy in the European Medieval period vary and are controversial: historian Elaine Treharne writes of "a complex era of strategic literacy, generic fluidity, and linguistic competencies beyond our own experiences."
-Historian Malcolm Parkes contrasts the different expertise of the professionally literate class, cultivated readers, and pragmatic readers.
-Historian Mark Hailwood suggests another two type of near-literacy in Early Modern England, of "abcederian literates" who could spell out words to read, and of people who knew the letters though not words, were particularly common in Southern English rural areas: 50% of husbandmen could either sign their name or provide an initial.
+Estimates of the rates and definitions of the forms of literacy in the European Medieval period vary and are controversial: historian Elaine Treharne writes of "a complex era of strategic literacy, generic fluidity, and linguistic competencies beyond our own experiences."
+Historian Malcolm Parkes contrasts the differing expertise of the professionally literate class, cultivated readers, and pragmatic readers.
+Historian Mark Hailwood suggests another two types of near-literacy in early modern England, of "abcederian literates" who could spell out words to read, and of people who knew the letters though not words, were particularly common in Southern English rural areas: 50% of husbandmen could either sign their name or provide an initial.

 Post-Antiquity illiteracy was made worse by the lack of a suitable writing medium, as when the Western Roman Empire collapsed, the import of papyrus to Europe ceased.
 Since papyrus perishes easily and does not last well in the wetter European climate, parchment was used, which was expensive and accessible only by the church and the wealthy.
 Paper was introduced into Europe via Spain in the 11th century and spread north slowly over the next four centuries.
 Literacy saw a resurgence as a result, and by the 15th century, paper was widespread.

-Estimates of literacy rates vary by time, class, location, sex and reliability: "Unfortunately, there is no statistical information that allows generalizations to be made in terms of numerical proportions or percentages, either for rates of literacy among the medieval population or for annual book production."
+Estimates of literacy rates vary by time, class, location, sex, and reliability: "Unfortunately, there is no statistical information that allows generalizations to be made in terms of numerical proportions or percentages, either for rates of literacy among the medieval population or for annual book production."

 However, here are some indicative estimates.
 Rates are often extrapolated from the number of people who can sign their name on official documents.
 First, rough estimates by economic historian Robert Allen, based on the urban/rural split of the population: